Fire Safety Begins with Preparation

 It’s important to involve the whole family and invest the time to create a fire response plan.
 It’s equally important – and more effective – to put in place measures to avoid a fire altogether.
 In both cases, the key to injury prevention is fire safety planning and preparation.

-Committed to Burn Prevention & Care
+Committed to Burn Prevention and Care

 Doctors and nurses of University Hospital’s trauma team are uniquely qualified to treat the devastating effects fires have on human lives.
 We treat pediatric burn patients in our Level I pediatric trauma center, the only one of its kind in South Texas.